-Martin is a trainee solicitor currently undertaking his second seat in the commercial dispute resolution department.
+Martin is a trainee solicitor currently undertaking a seat in the commercial dispute resolution department.
 He is expected to qualify as a solicitor in September 2021.
 He is currently supervised by Louise Hebborn.

 Prior to starting his training contract Martin had spent three years working in the regulatory department where he specialised in the areas of regulatory defence, professional discipline and road traffic matters.

 Martin specialises in professional disciplinary work and is recommended in the most recent edition of the Legal 500.